crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 * [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/iterative-and-parallel-processing-in-hcomp.pdf) by Greg Little, Lydia B. Chilton, Max Goldman, and Robert C. Miller.
 Please note that the TurKit software used is no longer maintained and does not work with the current version of MTurk APIs.
 You can still run the experiments manually rather than with TurKit.
 * [Fast, Cheap, and Creative: Evaluating Translation Quality Using Amazon’s Mechanical Turk](https://www.cis.upenn.edu/~ccb/publications/mechanical-turk-for-machine-translation-evaluation.pdf) by Chris Callison-Burch (we recommend replicating the experiments in Section 5.3)
-* [Sprout: Crowd-Powered Task Design for Crowdsourcing](https://aiweb.cs.washington.edu/ai/pubs/bragg-uist18.pdf) by Jonathan Bragg, Mausam, Daniel S. Weld
 * [Financial Incentives and the Performance of Crowds](readings/downloads/econ/financial-incentives-and-the-performance-of-crowds.pdf) by Winter Mason and Duncan Watts
+* [Crowds in Two Seconds: Enabling Realtime Crowd-Powered Interfaces](readings/downloads/hci/adrenaline.pdf) by Michael Bernstein, Joel Brandt, Rob Miller, and David Karger (you only need to replicate the experiments in either study 1 or study 2 but not the real time app)

 I have sorted the papers roughly in an order of how difficult they will be to replicate.
 Because the difficulty level varies, and because I don't want to read 50 demographic studies of Mechanical Turk, I'm going to award different maximum point values to them based on their difficulties.
 You can choose whichever one you want to work on.

-* Demographics of Mechanical Turk -- 3 points maximum (4 points max if you run the demographic survey on both MTurk and CrowdFlower and contrast the two)
+* Demographics of Mechanical Turk -- 3 points maximum
 * Exploring Iterative and Parallel Human Computation Processes -- 5 points maximum
 * Fast, Cheap, and Creative: Evaluating Translation Quality Using Amazon's Mechanical Turk -- 5 points maximum
 * Sprout: Crowd-Powered Task Design for Crowdsourcing -- 5 points maximum
-* Financial Incentives and the Performance of Crowds -- 6 points maximum
+* Financial Incentives and the Performance of Crowds -- 5 points maximum
-* Crowds in Two Seconds: Enabling Realtime Crowd-Powered Interfaces -- 7 points maximum
+* Crowds in Two Seconds: Enabling Realtime Crowd-Powered Interfaces -- 5 points maximum

 Here are the steps and deliverables for this project:

 1. Read at least 3 of the academic papers and write a brief summary of each of them.
 2. Pick one paper, and write an in-depth summary of its experimental methodology and its findings.
 3. Re-create one or more experiments from the paper.
 For this step, it's fine to deviate somewhat from the paper's design.
 For instance, you can use a different crowdsourcing platform, or a different set of images to collect labels for.
-4. Create a task on CrowdFlower or Mechanical Turk or another crowdsourcing platform, and perform the experiment.
+4. Create a task on Mechanical Turk or another crowdsourcing platform, and perform the experiment.
 You will submit your task templates, along with any code and other materials that you used.
 5. Collect responses from crowd
 6. Analyze your findings and say how they are different from the findings in the original paper.
 7. Write a report and submit your final materials.